Google Analytics tags

 To measure the oil under the above conditions it is properly filled if:

-• Dip-stick fill level measures at 1/4 to 1/3 of its measuring scale from the bottom;
+• Dip-stick fill level measures at 1/4 of its measuring scale from the bottom;

 • Overfilling is more of a problem than underfilling in a 993 as the system holds so much oil.
 Overfilling will result in excess oil being sucked into the air intake gumming up the works and possibly contributing to problems such as a clogged air injector system.
 Overfilling also can lead some to the conclusion that their car is burning oil requiring unnecessary engine work where no such condition exists.